vipulnaik/working-drafts/eaf/donor-strategies-on-separating-how-much-from-where-to-donate.md

 a similar precommitment to hedge against a future, less-charitable self.

+### A prerdetermined rule strategy might be good for norm-setting and community-level predictability

+When donors precommit to donating a specific percentage of their income, this sets a norm for other donors.
+We can think of the pledges, such as the One for the World Pledge, GWWC Pledge, and TYLCS Pledge, as strengthening these norms by giving them more explicit labels.
+This norm may encourage other donors to donate more than they otherwise would.

+Also, when there's a significant amount of money flowing into charities' coffers from the predetermined rule, charities, and the community as a whole, know that some amount of money can be counted on.
+This is true even if individual charities don't know for sure if the money will go to them -- at least they know that there's enough of a pool of money that's committed to charity that they might hope to get.
+If the amount of money that's committed is more than enough to meet the budgets of the charities that the donors are considering, each charity can be somewhat confident that they'll get at least some of it (because the other charities' room for more funding would be exhausted before the donors had spent out all the money they committed).

 ### Predetermined rule strategies make sense for people who believe that their opinion of the "right" amount to donate to charity isn't likely to change with new evidence or developments

 Having a predetermined rule doesn't seem to hurt much if the donor